Length guide

 Quick answer

-The formula made simple
+The core formula made simple

 This one is cleaner than most conversions because the official modern relationship is exact: